glass-brick/Scene-Manager/README.md

 # Godot Scene Manager (Godot 4.0 alpha version)

+---

-**WARNING** This is lightly tested port of glass-brick's version.
+## **WARNING** This is lightly tested version.
 Godot 4.0 is still in alpha, but this version smooths over some of the changes.
 This documentation has been lightly updated as well.

+---

+## **WARNING** The Entity Singleton feature is not currently working in this branch.

+---

 ![Logo](/logo.png)